10 Effortless Micro Habits That Will Transform How You Look & Feel

 3. Two Minutes Of Back Stretching

-Make it stick by adding it to your morning or evening routine—right after waking up or before bed.
+Make it stick by adding it to your morning or evening routine, select a trigger like right after waking up or before bed.
+Alternatively, stack with something you already do every day, like just before brushing your teeth, or just after checking your emails in the morning.

 A woman performing a back stretch.